fdahle/antarctic_segmentation/README.md

 <h3>Technical information</h3>

-Note that in the currenet state the code is very specific for my project and cannot be use from others without adaptions.
-In near future this code will be changed to make it more usable by the public.

-There are three important main functions in this repository:
+There are four important main functions in this repository:

-- train_model.py:
+- apply_model.py:
-This function is loading the data/model and initizalizing the training.
+In this function the model can be applied and visualized on unseen imagery.

 - evaluate_model.py:
-With this code a created model can be evaluated.
+With this function a created model can be evaluated.

 - segmentator.py:
 A small tool with a gui, that can be used to improve segmented imagery (for example created by unsupervised segmentation).

-Work in progress!
+- train_model.py:
+This function is loading the data and initizalizing the training to create the models.

+Even though this code is suited especially for my needs and my dataset, it is possible to adapt the code for your needs:
+- Change the folder paths to the images and the labels.
+These are specified at the begin of each of the four main functions.
+- Change your training parameters in train_params.py (E.g. model name, number of epochs, number of classes, etc..)

 <h3>Background</h3>